bclehmann/Website/src/faq/index.md

 <div class="alert alert-primary" role="alert">
   <h4 class="alert-heading">⚠️ This page is in development</h4>
   This page is being actively worked on in February, 2020.
-See https://github.com/ScottPlot/Website/issues/6 for progress details.
+See [this GitHub issue](https://github.com/ScottPlot/Website/issues/6) for progress details.
 </div>